ataschuk/100-Days-of-Coding/README.md

 **Day 2:**

--Successfully created a checkered board with the turtle module
+- Successfully created a checkered board with the turtle module

+- Deleted game.py file because I decided to build off of the turtlePractice board.

+- To begin learning tkinter, I'll use a website I found  that has tkinter tutorials